 The easiest way to get around in Romania is definitely by car or coach and every year most of the international travelers opt for this mode of transportation but rentals can be pretty expensive in Romania and you must be above 25 years old to rent a car in Romania.
 Another popular and common way of transportation in Romania is traveling by taxicabs and the highly reasonable charges make taxis a popular way to travel with both locals and travelers.
 Before getting into a taxi it is best to check out that whether the taxi are using meters and whether they have a proper license or not.
 If the taxi don’t have meter then it is better to be accompanied by a Romanian guide as otherwise the drivers can cheat the visitors by charging high.

-Accommodation in Romania encompasses a diverse variety of options to keep up in tune with the increasing attentions that the country is receiving from the international tourists of the entire world.
-Presently Romania is considered as one of the most eminent tourist destinations in the whole world as a result, the Accommodation in Romania are specially designed to suit the multifaceted requirements of the visitors who assemble here from different corners of the world to enjoy an delightful vacation with their near and dear ones.
-Some of the most frequently opted choice of accommodation in Romania includes hotels, cabins, youth hostels, motels, cottages, hotels, inns, resorts, holiday homes apartments and lodges.
+Accommodationencompasses a diverse variety of options to keep up in tune with the increasing attentions that the country is receiving from the international tourists of the entire world.
+Presently Romania is considered as one of the most eminent tourist destinations in the whole world as a result, the Accommodation here are specially designed to suit the multifaceted requirements of the visitors who assemble here from different corners of the world to enjoy an delightful vacation with their near and dear ones.
+Some of the most frequently opted choice of accommodation includes hotels, cabins, youth hostels, motels, cottages, hotels, inns, resorts, holiday homes apartments and lodges.

 or enjoy performances of orchestras and if you have any interest in folk entertainment then you can enjoy it in Romania.

-Winter sports are also another popular option for entertainment and leisure in Romania and there are numerous facilities for skiing in almost all mountain resorts and most of them are even with equipped with cable cars.
+Winter sports are also another popular option for leisure and there are numerous facilities for skiing in almost all mountain resorts and most of them are even with equipped with cable cars.
 National and international skiing and bob-sleighing competitions are held every year in Romania and sledging tracks, skating and ice hockey are primarily popular at most of the mountain resorts.
-Entertainment and Leisure in Romania also include elaborate facilities to enjoy health spas and in Romania the visitors will get the choose from 70 health centers as well as 3000 mineral-rich thermal springs and the most eminent health resorts in Romania are Baile Herculane in the Cerna Valley, Baile Felix and Sovata.
+Entertainment options also include elaborate facilities to enjoy health spas and in Romania the visitors will get the choose from 70 health centers as well as 3000 mineral-rich thermal springs and the most eminent health resorts in Romania are Baile Herculane in the Cerna Valley, Baile Felix and Sovata.
 Traditional folk music and dancing is still very much popular in Romania and the tourists can catch shows of traditional folk music and dancing in many hotels and restaurants of Romania.
-For many tourists, shopping is the best option for entertainment and leisure in Romania and if you
+For many tourists, shopping is the best option for entertainment in Romania and if you

 want to relish some new shopping experience in Romania then head for the weekly traditional countryside shopping fair and here you can get everything from live animals to clothes and vegetables.